IntelRealSense/librealsense/wrappers/python/applications/README.md

 The following is the check list of supported environments and functionality:
 - Windows
 - Ubuntu
-- Jetson (NVIDIA)
+- Jetson (NVIDIA)  - TBD
-- Raspeberry PI
+- Raspeberry PI    - TBD
-- RealSense AI Engine

 # How to Contribute